 MMGT6001 Managing Yourself and Others (6 UOC) - Compulsory intensive Core

-Managing Yourself and Others is a compulsory starter course for the AGSM Master of Management and will be delivered as an intensive, providing a cohort experience.
+Managing Yourself and Others is a compulsory starter course for the AGSM Master of Management.
+It is delivered in an intensive mode over two weekends, and via a videoconference, to provide an AGSM cohort experience.

 MMGT6002 Financial Management (6 UOC) - Weekly Core